Meteorological history of Hurricane Matthew: Unrealised turn south

-Demise
+Dissipation

 By the time Matthew had made landfall in South Carolina early on October 8, the cyclone had begun to lose its tropical characteristics as it became embedded into the mid-latitude westerlies.
 The wind field expanded and became asymmetric, and much of the deepest convection migrated to the north of the center, stretching all the way into parts of the Northeastern United States.
 As Matthew moved eastwards at about 10 mph, its low-level circulation began to separate from its mid-to-upper circulation due to increasing wind shear.
 Throughout the night, the structure of Matthew began to resemble more of that of an extratropical cyclone, and by 09:00 UTC on October 9, Matthew became extratropical while located 50 mi southeast of Cape Hatteras, North Carolina.

 Due to a policy change after Hurricane Sandy in 2012, the National Hurricane Center continued to issue advisories on the extratropical remnants of Matthew, due to tropical-storm force winds still affecting parts of the Carolinas.
 However, by 21:00 UTC, the agency terminated advisories on the cyclone while located 200 mi east of Cape Hatteras.
 The remnants of the storm persisted for another day before they were absorbed by a cold front south of Canada on October 10.